-Founded in 1927, the Charles Town Library has provided library services to the citizens of Jefferson County, West Virginia for over 87 years.
+Founded in 1927, the Charles Town Library has provided library services to the citizens of Jefferson County, West Virginia for more than 90 years.
 Originally housed in the “little white house” in the 200 block of East Washington Street, the current building has evolved to include both the Charles Town Library and the Jefferson County Museum.
 The Charles Town Library is located at the corner of Samuel and Washington Streets in downtown Charles Town.

 Miss Elsie Murphy purchased the little white house in May 1927 and deeded it to a board of trustees for use as a library in 1928.
 As a tribute to Miss Murphy’s mother, the trustees named the library the Helen Platt Murphy Memorial Library.
 In April 1958 a charter was issued by the Secretary of State of West Virginia to create the Old Charles Town Library, Inc. a non-stock, non-profit corporation to acquire, build and operate a facility for the community.
 The plan for this new facility included a civic center, offices for the Chamber of Commerce, a library and a museum.